 You’ll then add three feet of tippet to your leader, usually 4x or thinner – I’d recommend buying some Scientific Anglers Abosulte Tippet as it’s excellent.

 You’ll want to tie a double surgeon’s loop knot at the butt end (fly-line end) to connect the leader to the loop of your fly line.
-Then to join each section of line, I recommend using a double uni knot.
+Then to join each section of the line, I recommend using a double uni knot.

 Once your leader is built with a tippet on the end, add it to the end of the fly line using a loop-to-loop connection.
 If your fly line doesn’t have a loop, you can use a nail knot.

 You can see our article here about Nail Knot.
 Or see this video below on how to tie a nail knot.
+We also have a step by step guide post on how to tie a nail knot.

 Building Your Fly Box